ZainRizvi/ZainRizvi.github.io/_posts/2019-10-15-authenticating-ai-platform-notebooks-against-bigquery-in-python.md

 ---
 layout: post
-title: Authenticating AI Platform Notebooks against BigQuery
+title: Authenticating AI Platform Notebooks against BigQuery in Python
 excerpt: How to authenticate with BigQuery (in Python) when using AI Platform Notebooks
 tags:
 - GCP